sleekmason/Lilidog/README.md

 - Settings Manager - This will allow changes for your gtk theme, fonts, and icons.
 Other important settings are here as well. <br/>
 - Openbox Conf - The settings here control the window borders and other settings specific to Openbox. <br/>
-- Jgmenu - Go to menu -> configuration -> jgmenu.conf for instructions, or use __jgmenu-interactive in a terminal. (options "o" and "g"). <br/>
+- Jgmenu - Go to menu -> configuration -> jgmenu.conf for menu items.
+For theme changes, got to Jgmenu Theme Changer in the menu. ("o" or "g") <br/>
 - Geany - There are themes to match.
 These are changed through the Geany program under "view" - "change color scheme" <br/>
-- Conky net speed  -  Use: __ls /sys/class/net/__ in a terminal to determine which wired/wireless network you have, <br/>
+- Conky net speed (when uncommented) -  Use: __ls /sys/class/net/__ in a terminal to determine which wired/wireless network you have, <br/>
 and replace "wlp2s0" with yours. <br/>
-- Printer - If you have an HP printer, you should be good to go:) Setup entry in the menu under utilities.
+- Printer - Setup entry in the menu under utilities.

 Also look under the "Toggles" section in the menu for some instant changes to different items as well.